 Safety and health in Sri Lanka

-Sri Lanka is a safe country for tourists that are well prepared.
+Sri Lanka is a safe country for well-prepared tourists.
 The country generally has good hygiene and proper healthcare.
 Regardless, it can be wise to closely read the travel advisory before departure.